Kao (crater)

 Kao is a small lunar impact crater that is located near the eastern limb of the Moon.
 It lies near the southern edge of the Mare Smythii, a lunar mare that continues onto the far side of the surface.
 This crater lies to the east-southeast of the crater Widmannstätten.
 Less than a crater diameter to the north-northeast is the small crater Tucker.

 This crater forms part of a merged pair with Helmert to the south.
-There is a gap in the sides of the crater where they are joined together, and they share a common floor that has been resurfaced by lava.
+There is a gap in the sides of the crater where they are joined, and they share a common floor that has been resurfaced by lava.
 The outer rim of this crater now forms little more than a shallow ring in the surface, with the rim lowest along the northern side.
 It is unmarked by impacts of significance.
 However, there is a small crater along the southeastern edge where the rim joins that of Helmert.

 The crater's name was approved by the IAU in 1982.
 It is named for astronomer Kao Ping-tse.